 Breadwinner option 2: Nannies.
 If you don’t have a stay-at-home spouse and you want to advance past age 35, you will need round-the-clock nannies.
 Women who have kids and a big job and no stay-at-home husband have two nannies, and a household staff, because you need to be covered every second of every day because you don’t know what work will need.
 (Remember: this is from day one of having kids.)
 And if you don’t have a spouse who is tied to home then you can’t risk having to leave when your spouse isn’t there.

-Okay.
-So would you rather work and have two nannies or work and have a husband home?
+OK.
+So your choices are would you rather work and have two nannies or work and have a husband at home?
 There is no right answer, but you need to decide that when you are picking a husband.

 How to pick a stay-at-home dad.
-If you want a stay-at-home dad type to complement your big job, pick a guy who has an F in his Myers Briggs score which makes him most likely to be fulfilled taking care of kids.(But stay away from ENFPs — they’re too flighty.)
-And, bonus: these guys probably weren’t going to make a lot of money anyway, so you it’s good for them to be with a breadwinner.
+If you want a stay-at-home dad type to complement your big job, pick a guy who has an F in his Myers Briggs score, which makes him most likely to be fulfilled taking care of kids.(But stay away from ENFPs—they’re too flighty.)
+And, bonus: these guys probably weren’t going to make a lot of money anyway, so it’s good for them to be with a breadwinner.